-Do you need to know how to create a DMARC record?
+Do you want to create a DMARC record?

 What Is a DMARC Record?

-The steps below will help you to resolve the issue.
+The steps below will help you to resolve the issue and build DMARC record just the way it’s supposed to be.

-If you’re not sure whether you have DMARC set up on your site, you can use a DMARC checker like MXToolbox to scan your DNS records.
+If you’re not sure whether you have a DMARC txt record set up on your site, you can use a DMARC checker like MXToolbox to scan your DNS records.

 Type your domain name into the field and click DMARC Lookup.